10 Little Things to Do When You Don’t Want to Do Anything

 10. Nurture your body with high-quality food

-This one’s particularly crucial for me because when I’m having a bad day, I just don’t feel like cooking.
+This one’s particularly crucial for me because I usually don’t feel like cooking when I’m having a bad day.

-However, when I feel this unmotivated, my mind goes blank, and I just can’t think of anything tasty I’d like to make or eat.
+When I feel unmotivated, my mind goes blank, and I just can’t think of anything tasty I’d like to make or eat.